-The reverse Pulfrich effect can be caused by contact lenses delivering monovision corrections, and can be eliminated with contacts delivering anti-Pulfrich monovision corrections.
-Although many questions must be resolved before the suitability of anti-Pulfrich corrections can be determined for clinical practice, optometrists and ophthalmologists should consider making their patients aware of the reverse Pulfrich effect when prescribing monovision.
+This manuscript shows that interocular magnification differences up to $\pm 3.6\%$ do not cause or impact the reverse Pulfrich effect, that the reverse Pulfrich effect can be caused by contact lenses delivering monovision corrections, and that the reverse Pulfrich effect can be eliminated with contact lenses delivering anti-Pulfrich monovision corrections.
+Although many questions must still be resolved before the suitability of anti-Pulfrich corrections can be determined for clinical practice, optometrists and ophthalmologists should consider making their patients aware of the reverse Pulfrich effect when prescribing monovision.
+Because the reverse Pulfrich effect is mediated by processing speed differences between the eyes, scientific and clinical progress will be facilitated by a computational theory that links properties of individual images to neural processing speed.